Screen Safety Parenting Expert

 I believe that screens are an essential part of childhood now.
 Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.

-Kids by teaching parents how to love and protect them, but more importantly, “see them.”
+Kids by encouraging fun learning, resilience, and how to stay safe on the internet.
+Most important, we need kids to recognize that we “see” who they really are.
 I was raised by a mom who fiercely loved me but did not love herself.
-Because I truly "saw" her in the everyday, I believe she learned to hate me for it.
+Because I truly “saw” her in the everyday, I believe she learned to hate me for it.
 I felt invisible.
-The one person I felt "saw" me, my dad, lived 1000 miles away.
-I longed for his unconditional love throughout my adolescence.
+The one person I felt “saw” me, my dad, lived 1000 miles away.
+I longed for more time with him and his unconditional love throughout my adolescence.
 Now my dad is gone, and I’m trying to love and protect my mom in ways she didn’t for me.
 Even more importantly, I’m learning to love myself so my kids truly feel seen and will grow up loving themselves.

-Students who thirst for understanding and knowledge.
-Psychology requires students to learn about themselves and others in all facets of what's important.
-Teaching addiction studies, parenting, and psychology courses has helped me heal as I tell stories, like my mom's devastating descent into alcoholism.
+Students who thirst for understanding and knowledge and need tips to stay safe online.
+Psychology requires students to learn about themselves and others in all facets of what’s important.
+Teaching addiction studies, parenting, and psychology courses has helped me heal as I tell stories, like my mom’s devastating descent into alcoholism.
 Each lecture requires me to convey my deep understanding and compassion for those suffering.

 What I don’t want you to know about me is…